Lushai Expedition (1869): Conclusion of the expedition

 The expedition's failure led to a few key realizations of the British authorities.
 The Lushai Hills was not properly mapped, and the unknown nature of its terrain was responsible for the failure.
 The columns lacked any form of communication between each other to coordinate their operations.
 The last point was that the expedition was undertaken in the wrong season.
 Furthermore, sickness among troops was common and factored in as a contribution to the failure.
 These lessons would contribute to the success of the Lushai Expedition of 1871.
-However, both Sukpilal and Kanai Singh were left unpunished.
+However, both Suakpuilala and Kanai Singh were left unpunished.
 Baker's experience in his column did record several new discoveries of the geography of the Lushai Hills.
 Baker would also form an advisory document on any future expeditions to be undertaken on the Lushai Hills.

 Sir W Grey argued that unless the Lushai Hills were occupied with a garrison and permanent force, the Lushai chiefs would not cease raiding British estates and subjects.
 He cited the historical example of the Naga and Garo Hills political officers.
 However, the government of India objected to a renewal of active military operations against the Lushai chiefs.
-Lord Mayo, in a meeting with W Gre,y declared that no military expeditions against the Lushais would be undertaken and that British subjects on the frontier would be strengthened and fortified with outposts and arming the settlements with weapons for self-defence.
+Lord Mayo, in a meeting with W Grey declared that no military expeditions against the Lushais would be undertaken and that British subjects on the frontier would be strengthened and fortified with outposts and arming the settlements with weapons for self-defence.